 NEW AND NOTABLE IN ATX

-Here's our current hit list for what's new and upcoming in the city.
+Here's our hit list for what's new and hot in Austin right now.

 Eat: Hot Dining Destinations

 Austin drew big chefs and even bigger food happenings in 2016.
 Indulge in culinary mastery by Mark Buley and Sam Hellman-Mas of Odd Duck, and Grae Nonas of Olamaie - named as 2015 James Beard Award Semifinalist for Rising Star of the Year.
 Austin's "culinary trifecta," James Beard Award semifinalists for 2015 include: Aaron Franklin of Franklin Barbecue, David Bull of Congress, and Bryce Gilmore of Barley Swine for Best Chef Southwest.